spencerr9/deeper-2-graphql-mini/README-CLIENT.md

 class Links extends Component {
     render() {
 +        //linksQuery = the name we gave it below
-+        //stream.links = this is walking into the results
++        //links = this is walking into the results
 +        //This is the same structure you see in the query we built below
-+        const data = this.props.linksQuery.stream.links
++        const data = this.props.linksQuery.links

         return (
             <div>{data.map(link => (